 I sometimes put trigger warnings on posts to alert you to sensitive content that may distress, but primarily my focus is on positive writing which is inspirational and thought provoking to read.

 Luckily I am TONS better now and really well on in my journey to wellness, but I also cannot completely forget the depths I sunk to in life and where I’ve been, so I write about the very dark stuff too.
 Sometimes I have really bad days, suicidal despairing ones……

 I believe post-traumatic shining is about championing full authenticity and having the courage to share EVERYTHING – all the vulnerable, usually hidden aspects of yourself, without caring too much what people think.
 I am super sensitive though due to my MH condition, so please don’t be too brutal in the comments.
 I’m a blogger well acquainted with strong feelings.

 THE BASICS.
-I’m a 35 year old mum of two.
-I’m married.
-[No sex please, I’m British] she sniggers 😉 I live on the beautiful North-East British coast and can often be found sashaying along sandy beaches or country lanes with my two dogs in tow (the thick one and the ugly one).
-My husband works away quite a bit so I can get lonely sometimes and therefore throw myself into blogging and other creative activities to fill up the emotional emptiness of those absences.
+I’m a married 35 year old mum of two.
+I live on the beautiful North-East British coast and can often be found sashaying along sandy beaches or country lanes with my two dogs in tow.

 EDUCATION.
 I have not one, but two psychology degrees.
 I absolutely LOVE people and find you all endlessly fascinating.
 I can’t definitively read your mind but I’ll give it a damn good go using my natural intuitive spiritually-attuned amazingness.
 I am also a pretty expert ‘lifeologist’ [which is a word I literally just made up and I think means someone who is life savvy and wise]…I think I have a pretty intelligent grasp and understanding of the big wide world blinks